 jake kieper, AIA, RA

-Jake has three years of professional experience in project support, design, and managerial roles applying to residential, commercial, educational, and civic projects.
+Jake has five years of professional experience in project support, design, and managerial roles applying to residential, commercial, educational, and civic projects.
 These projects range in scale from large civic developments to small interior build-outs & renovations.
 Recently, the majority of his projects have been in the custom residential sector and his project involvement has included work at every phase from conceptual design to working drawings and construction administration.
-Jake is currently completing his Architecture Registration Exams and pursuing architectural licensure.
+Jake is a licensed architect in Minnesota.

 Jake is inspired by the strong regional aesthetic of the architectural vernacular of the Minnesota Northwood’s and his design sense is motivated by the harsh, unpredictable climate.
 In his free time, you can find him hiking the myriad trails of Duluth or at his favorite craft beer venue.

 Jake is passionate about and very involved in his community.
 Whether by volunteering at numerous community events, mentoring students, or building houses for people in need, he is always working to give back.
-Jake is currently an associate member of the American Institute of Architects and is the incoming chair of Fuse Duluth, the Duluth Chamber of Commerce young professionals association.
+Jake is currently a member of the American Institute of Architects and is the past chair of Fuse Duluth, the Duluth Chamber of Commerce young professionals association.

 North Dakota State University/ Master of Architecture 2008-2012